RichardBKeck/DATA310-Project-3/README.md

 ```
 This resulted in the optimal hyperparameters of C ≈ 3.14810 and epsilon ≈ 0.13079.
 At this point, the Mean Squared Error ≈ 0.268591.

-## Partical Swarm
+## Particle Swarm
-Partical Swarm Optimization relies on a different form of optimization function.
+Particle Swarm Optimization relies on a different form of optimization function.
 It can be seen below:

 ```Python
 def objective_pso_ENet(h):